 The Effect of Having a Hispanic Last Name on Educational Outcomes

 I provide the results of the estimation of equation 1 in Table 6.
-I estimate the mean ed- ucational outcomes of White, U.S.-born Hispanics ages 25-40.
+I estimate the mean educational outcomes of White, U.S.-born Hispanics ages 25-40.
 I also restrict the sample to children of HW and WH parents.
 The omitted group is children of WH parents.
 Column 1 in Table 6 is the difference in total years of education between HW children and their WH peers.
-Column 2 is the difference in the probability of having been a high school dropout.
+Column 2 is the difference in the probability of not completing high school.
 Column 3 is the difference in the probability of having an associate degree.
 Column 4 is the difference in the probability of having a bachelor’s degree.
 All regressions include controls for age, parental education and income, and state-year fixed effects.

-Overall, there is a significant gap in total years of education between HW and WH children.
-HW children receive 0.2 years of education less than WH children.
+There is a significant gap in total years of education between HW and WH children.
+HW children receive 0.2 fewer years of education than WH children.
 The gap between HW and WH women is larger than the gap between HW and WH men.
-Women with a Hispanic last name receive 0.25 years of education less than WH women.
-The gap between HW and WH men is equal to 0.16 years.
+Women with a Hispanic last name receive 0.25 fewer years of education than WH women.
+The gap between HW and WH men is 0.16 years.

-Even though there is a significant, albeit small, gap in total years of education between
+Although there is a small but significant gap in total years of education between

-15I present in Tables A.1 and A.2 the summary statistics which detail the educational and economic profiles of parents from four different ethnic groupings—White White (WW), White Hispanic (WH), Hispanic White (HW), and Hispanic Hispanic (HH) on sub-samples of Hispanics of Mex- ican and non-Mexican ancestries.
+15I present in Tables A.1 and A.2 the summary statistics which detail the educational and economic profiles of parents from four different ethnic groupings—White White (WW), White Hispanic (WH), Hispanic White (HW), and Hispanic Hispanic (HH) on sub-samples of Hispanics of Mexican and non-Mexican ancestries.
 I find similar results that describe a selection into inter-ethnic marriages among the two groups.

-HW and WH children, there is no significant gap in the probability of being a high school dropout.
-The gap between HW and WH high school dropouts is equal to a statistically insignificant 1 percentage point.
+HW and WH children, there is no significant difference in the probability of dropping out of high school.
+The gap between HW and WH high school dropouts is statistically insignificant (1 percentage point).
 The same is true for HW women (2 percentage points) and men (0 percentage points).

-However, there is a notable difference when it comes to higher education outcomes.
-HW children are 2 percentage points less likely to earn an associate degree and 3 per- centage points less likely to earn a bachelor’s degree compared to their WH peers.
+Notable differences emerge for higher education outcomes.
+HW children are 2 percentage points less likely to earn an associate degree and 3 percentage points less likely to earn a bachelor’s degree compared to their WH peers.
 HW children are 2 percentage points less likely to earn an associate degree compared to their WH peers, representing a 13.3% reduction relative to the WH associate degree rate of 15%.
-HW children are 3 percentage points less likely to earn a bachelor’s degree com- pared to their WH peers, which is a 13% reduction relative to the WH bachelor’s degree rate of 23%.
-These gaps are slightly larger for HW women, who are 3 percentage points less likely to earn an associate degree and 4 percentage points less likely to earn a bach- elor’s degree.
+HW children are 3 percentage points less likely to earn a bachelor’s degree compared to their WH peers, a 13% reduction compared to the WH bachelor’s degree rate of 23%.
+These differences are slightly larger for HW women, who are 3 percentage points less likely to earn an associate degree and 4 percentage points less likely to earn a bachelor’s degree.
 For HW men, the gap is 2 percentage points for an associate degree and statistically insignificant for a bachelor’s degree.

-These results suggest that while the overall educational attainment gap between HW and WH children is small in terms of years of education, the disparities become more pronounced when considering higher education milestones, particularly for HW women.
-However, given the fact that HWs have more educated mothers than WHs, we would expect them to have higher levels of educational attainment (Gould, Simhon, and Wein- berg 2020; Kimball, Sahm, and Shapiro 2009).
-This could indicate potential barriers or discrimination in access to higher education for HW children, particularly.
+These results suggest that while the overall educational gap between HW and WH children is small in terms of years of education, the disparities become more pronounced when considering higher education milestones, particularly for HW women.
+Since HWs have more educated mothers than WHs, we may expect higher levels of educational attainment from them(Gould, Simhon, and Weinberg 2020; Kimball, Sahm, and Shapiro 2009).
+The fact that this does not hold true could indicate potential barriers or discrimination in access to higher education for HW children.